-The Champion’s Mind is one very useful book for every young athlete.
+The Champion’s Mind is a very useful book for every young athlete.
 Although I’m not an athlete, I found it extremely helpful when to implement the lessons and techniques in the book to my regular training.
-Besides, it also covered how to set up the correct mindset to thrive as an athlete.
+Besides, it also covers how to set up the correct mindset to thrive as an athlete.

 Again, these don’t just benefit people who are participating in sports, but applicable to anyone who is trying to elevate the standard in any area of their life.
 What I love the most is the inspiring stories about many successful athletes Jim Afremow covered in the book.